anton-k/haskell-wushu-panda/README.md

   It's better to do something and go back to ask when you really need the help.
-Although you can find a job with those tools they won't make you a better programmer without application to the real code and you can loose lots of time on it and be discouraged by people who seems to be know more than you.
+Although you can find a job with those tools they won't make you a better programmer without application to the real code and you can loose lots of time on it and be discouraged by people who seems to know more than you.
+  Don't let it discourage you.
+Bit by bit in small steps you will become a pro or just invent a couple of cool apps with this great language.

 The course is for a novice who already knows what Monad, Applicative ot Typeclassopedia units are but does not know how to put that knowledge in practice.